davidsansome/InterUSS-Platform/datanode/docker/README.md

 By default, the data node docker-compose configuration will serve HTTPS requests on port 8121 using a test self-signed certificate included in this repository.
-This is insecure, and a warning will be displayed in the nginx container.
-To provide a secure HTTPS connection, a different certificate must be provided.
+This is insecure, to provide a secure HTTPS connection, a different certificate must be provided.

 To generate a self-signed certificate, run this command on the host system: